 At Contentful we’re suckers for craft beers.
 We’re always looking for new bars where they’re serving some beautiful hops around Berlin.
-We also pride ourselves with making it easy to manage content on any device, so when Apple recently released the first beta development kit for their upcoming watch called WatchKit, we had no doubts on what to build.
+We also pride ourselves with making it easy to manage content on any device, so when Apple recently released the first beta development kit for upcoming watch called WatchKit, we had no doubts on what to build.

 Brew is an example app that is using the Contentful Content Delivery API and shows nearby bars serving craft beers.
 Not only for Berlin, but also in NYC and SF (which many of us frequent).